Research Axes

 Sustainability/Repurposing

-This axis traverses work that addresses the use, misuse, and re-use in and of the medieval and early modern world, from ideas and goods to texts, objects and images.
-Topics may include ecologically-informed criticism, interrogations of under- and over-consumption and (re)production across environmental, economic, political, literary, scientific and artistic frameworks, but also medievalisms.
+This axis traverses work that addresses use, misuse, and reuse in and of the medieval and early modern world, from ideas and goods to texts, objects, and images.
+Topics may include ecologically informed criticism, interrogations of under- and over-consumption, and (re)production across environmental, economic, political, literary, scientific, and artistic frameworks, including medievalisms.

 Fluidity/Permanence

-The fluidity/permanence axis gathers scholarship engaged with materiality and technologies, from sea to city, from buildings to monuments, from remains to relics, from raw materials to goods, from labor to product, from cognition to the written word and image.
+This axis gathers scholarship engaged with materiality and technologies, from sea to city, from buildings to monuments, from remains to relics, from raw materials to goods, from labor to product, and from cognition to the written word and image.
 Urban, maritime, intellectual, political, and social history, for example, are all part of this axis, as they articulate and negotiate their own stability and periodicity.

 Bodies/Performance

-Questions of intersectionality are central to medieval and early modern identity.
+Questions of intersectionality are central to early global identity.
 This axis convenes scholarship that addresses issues of class, race, ethnicity, disability, and sexuality across pre- and early modern spaces.
-Work on orality, theater, dance, music, sound studies, and also the medical humanities and built environments, is fundamental to this axis.
+Work on orality, theater, dance, music, sound studies, the medical humanities, and built environments is fundamental to this axis.

 Conversion/Mobility

-The medieval and Renaissance worlds were rarely static, and the crossing of imaginative and physical borders is a cornerstone of contemporary scholarship on the past.
-This axis includes research within and across geographical spaces (nations, regions, areas), across faiths and languages, across economies and laws, as people, things, techniques, texts, and ideas travel and change.
+Early global worlds were rarely static, and the crossing of imaginative and physical borders is a cornerstone of contemporary scholarship on the past.
+This axis includes research within and across geographical spaces (nations, regions, areas), across faiths and languages, and across economies and laws, as people, things, techniques, texts, and ideas travel and change.

 Communication/Archive

-The archive, the foundation of medieval and Renaissance studies and a veritable technology of memory, is often an argument for a particular view of the past.
+The archive, the foundation of early global studies and a veritable technology of memory, is often an argument for a particular view of the past.
 Language itself is an archive.
 Early printed books, manuscripts, documents, libraries, and mnemotechnics can also offer space for visions of the future of our disciplines.
 The archive, whether digital or analog, can elicit an archeology of the long-standing structures that have shaped our scholarship, explicitly and implicitly, and the ways those structures facilitate or preclude communication.